Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 ***Nofl***

-“Honestly, I’m kicking myself for not seeing it sooner.”
+"Honestly, I’m kicking myself for not seeing it sooner."

 Another chance to have ‘Horse on the table.
 Not so very long ago, Nofl would have thrilled at every such chance.
 Now, he was *glad* to say it was becoming a chore.